 - Hornblower, "The Even Chance": Having been rescued from the sea, Midshipman Jack Simpson, a hissable, twisted villain of a Bully, tries to look shattered and sheds some crocodile tears when he gives his report regarding the destruction of the Justinian and the loss of Captain Keene.
 It's quite a performance, but Captain Pellew and the other officers are mostly embarrassed and visibly uncomfortable.

-- Pokémon: The Dark-type move Fake Tears lowers the enemy's Special Defense stat when used.
+- Pokémon: Dark-types have a reputation for using dirty tricks, with moves like Sucker Punch.
+True to form, there is a dark-type move called Fake Tears that lowers the enemy's Special Defense stat when used.

 - Tracy from I-0 can do this.